superbrobenji/nvim/readme.md

 When you want to add a new package, add it to `/lua/<your name>/packer.lua` as the others are.
 Then create a new config file for in under `/after/plugin` as a `.lua` file.

 ## TODOs
+- Fix formatting on save and `<leader>f` formatting for TS and JS projects using prettier files.
-- Add Node debugger for chrome and node in dap
+- Add Node debugger for chrome and node in dap.
-- test csharp dap debugger
+- Test csharp dap debugger.
-- add the font installations steps for the nvimWebDevIcons plugin on linux
+- Add the font installations steps for the nvimWebDevIcons plugin on linux.
-- test nvim setup on windows and document installation steps
+- Test nvim setup on windows and document installation steps.
-- fresh install tests on linux and mac and update installation steps accordingly
+- Fresh install tests on linux and mac and update installation steps accordingly.
-- fix grammarly plugin on linux
+- Fix grammarly plugin on linux.
-- fix marksman plugin on linux
+- Fix marksman plugin on linux.
-- debug lsp-lense to work more reliably
+- Debug lsp-lense to work more reliably.
-- possinbly write plugin to integrate nuget gallery to nvim
+- Possinbly write plugin to integrate nuget gallery to nvim.